mauritz2/100-days-of-code/log.md

 grid-template-columns: repeat(9, 1fr);
 ```
 * Store anything that's not used at compile in the "public" folder, i.e. favicons.
 Any images used in compile, e.g. within components, should be in src
-* It's not possible to use for loops as part of the return statement in a React component.
+* It's not possible to use loops as part of the return statement in a React component.
 Do the for loop outside of the return, e.g. push to a list and then call it in the return through {my_list}: https://stackoverflow.com/questions/22876978/loop-inside-react-jsx
 * It's possible to cause infinite rendering loops in React https://alexsidorenko.com/blog/react-infinite-loop/.
 Need to be smart about how to update state.
-* ```fetch``` is always https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch.
+* ```fetch``` is always async https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch.
 Therefore it will always return a promise.
 I.e. as soon as fetch is called the next line of code will execute (in the absence of await).
 Get the value of promises using ```then()```.
-* Synch fetch is asynch components will start rendering before it completes.
+* Components will start rendering before fetch completes.
 It's possible to return null if a Prop has .length 0.
 This prevents the component from failing.
 Better way is to await the fetch somehow.
-* If you don't pass in [] as the second parameter to ```useEffect``` an infinite loop is created :-)
+* If you don't pass in [] as the second parameter to ```useEffect``` an infinite loop is created
-*
+* The default value in useState({value}) can matter a lot.
+E.g. browser will throw an error that map doesn't exist if the default value isn't []